filakhtov/gentoo-use-docs/sys-apps/systemd.md

 This flag should be enabled on UEFI systems to use the `systemd-boot` bootloader.

+### homed
+Pass the `-Dhomed=true` option to the Meson build script.
+Build and install the `systemd-homed` daemon, associated service and the `homectl` utility, that can be used to create, remove or inspect home areas, such as directories and network mounts.
+It supports LUKS2-encrypted per-user partitions (possibly on removable media) and `fscrypt` encrypted directories, as well as `btrfs` per-user subvolumes without encryption, regular directories, or Windows share (CIFS) volumes.

+It is safe to disable this flag.

 ### http
 Passes the `-Dmicrohttpd=true` option to the Meson build script.
 This builds and installs a `systemd-remote-journal` - a server (receiving) part of a remote journalling support.
 A `ssl` flag has to be enabled too in order to support an HTTPS protocol.

 This flag is only required if there is a need for a remote journal collection on the target system.

+### hwdb
+Pass the `-Dhwdb=true` option to the Meson build script.
+Build and install the `systemd-hwdb` hardware database management utility that can be used to query and update information in the binary hwdb database, and the `systemd-hwdb-update.service` that will run and add new `.hwdb` entries from the `/etc/udev/hwdb.d` directories into the binary database.

+It is recommended to enable this flag.

 ### idn
 This flag passes the `-Dlibidn=true` option to the Meson build script.
 Enabling it will build the `systemd-networkd` and the `systemd-resolved` daemons with the IDN support using the `libidn2` library.